MrLeebo/MrLeebo/sh!t-my-kids-say.md

 - 3yo S, slightly mumbled
   > I want to be a police officer too.
 - 4yo L
   > I believe she said she wants to be a leaf.
 That's not a good choice.
 She's supposed to be a character.

+# Fireblower

+- 4yo L, seeing a man step outside to smoke a cigarette
+  > Look!
+A fireblower, like papa Joe!